golanlevin/lectures/lecture_loops/README.md

 ## Computational Art and GIF Loops

-There are a burgeoning number of computational artists and designers who are discovering vast and expressive new worlds in the constraints of this durable format for dynamic imaging.
+There are a burgeoning number of computational artists, designers and animators who are discovering vast and expressive new worlds in the constraints of this durable format for dynamic imaging.

 ![](images/bees_and_bombs_cube.gif)<br />
 *Loop by David Whyte ([Bees & Bombs](https://beesandbombs.tumblr.com/))*